 For furniture that is made out of fabric, there are two parts to cleaning.
 Start by vacuuming the furniture.
 Sound weird?
 Think about how many hours you spend on that couch, loveseat or chair.
 That’s a lot of lounge time that helps accumulate hair, food, sweat, and other odors from your clothes.

 Once you have vacuumed the fabric, it's time to use a fabric deodorizer.
 A brand like Febreze is great because it gives you different scent options including perfume free formulas.
+Another option uses baking soda and you can find it here.
 You should clean your fabric furniture every other week.

 Have a wooden end table or other wood furniture pieces that have an odd odor to it?
 First wipe the inside and outside down with Murphy’s Oil Wood Soap or a similar product.
 If this doesn’t deodorize the wood, it's time for you to put specific things inside the piece of furniture to help absorb the smell.
 You can do this by using unused cat litter, baking soda or vinegar.
 Choose one from the list, put some in bowls, and place them inside your stinky furniture made from wood.
 If all else fails, you can always use a drawer from the furniture as storage for extra candles.
 Do this whenever necessary.